Lyczeq/solana-wave/solana/notes.md

 In the Ethereum world we cannot upgrade the smart contract, we can change it but we have to deploy once again, so the address will be different.

+## Client interaction with the program

+After a deployment, you should see the `target/idl/solana.json` file.
+Copy it to the root `client/src/idl.json`.